GanjinZero/RRHF/README.md

 **License Notices**:  The dataset is CC BY NC 4.0 (allowing only non-commercial use) and models trained using the dataset should not be used outside of research purposes.

+## Update:
+-  2023/4/13 We have released the weights of Wombat - LLaMA on huggingface.
+One can recover Wombat weights based on it.

 ## Overview